Conserving Cuba’s vast natural wonders

 We're helping the nation shift to sustainable fishing

 The oceans we share with Cuba hold a treasure trove of marine life critical to sustaining ecological diversity.

 The nation’s magnificent coral reefs, seagrass beds and mangrove colonies support hundreds of marine species—including sea turtles, reef fish, sharks, dolphins and manatees—across more than 4,000 islets and keys.
 Fishing is vital to the nation’s economy, but the majority of its commercially valuable fish stocks are already in critical condition.

 Cuba has had difficulty controlling overfishing of important reef fish species.
-EDF is collaborating with Cuban scientists, managers and fishermen to deepen the knowledge base about Cuba’s distressed fish populations and develop science-based recommendations for sustainable fishery management policies, such as cooperatives and other catch shares.
+EDF is collaborating with Cuban scientists, managers and fishermen to deepen the knowledge base about Cuba’s distressed fish populations and develop science-based recommendations for sustainable fishery management policies.

 These are proven approaches with demonstrated success across the U.S. and in Canada, Latin America and the Caribbean.
-Catch shares rebuild stocks, reduce waste, and increase revenues by giving fishermen long-term financial incentives to fish more carefully.
-We are in the planning stages for a catch shares program that rebuilds fish stocks and improves livelihoods in two fishing communities along Cuba’s south coast.
+Sustainable fishing rebuilds stocks, reduces waste, and increases revenues by giving fishermen long-term financial incentives to fish more carefully.

 In the Gulf of Mexico, some shark populations have plummeted by more than 90% because of overfishing.
 This is an ecological red flag because sharks, as top predators, are essential to healthy marine food webs and coastal economies.
 But sharks are difficult to manage because many swim vast distances and cross national borders, within which fishing laws and practices vary greatly.